jballas/441_work/HW-4/readme.md

 # Week 4 Response
-## Date
+## Date 2-9-20
-## MART441.50, Julia Ballas
+## MART4-41.50, Julia Ballas

 ## Overview
-We continue our study of functions, variables and
+We continue our study of functions, adding in parameters this week and more variables with loops.

 ## Projects

 - Adventure Text Game, expanded
--

 ## Assignment Details